-This Provisional Patent Application (PPA) describes a new architecture and method for creating a global, superintelligent, Artificial General Intelligence (AGI) system, referred to as Planetary Intelligence (PI).
-The applicant claims that PI is the next logical step in the evolution of Artificial Intelligence.
+White Paper #10 describes a new architecture and method for creating a global, superintelligent Artificial General Intelligence (AGI) system called Planetary Intelligence (PI).
+The author claims that PI is the next logical step in the evolution of Artificial Intelligence.
 It can be created by networking together many AGI systems designed with human-aligned ethics and safety features.
-The applicant emphasizes the importance of the PI architecture for achieving safe AI and believes that the methods disclosed in this PPA represent the fastest and safest path to the development of PI.
+The author emphasizes the importance of the PI architecture for achieving safe AI and believes that the methods disclosed in this PPA represent the fastest and safest path to the development of PI.
+White Paper #10 is the culmination of nine previous white papers that describe various aspects of AI, AGI, and SuperIntelligent systems.
+White Paper #10 shows how dozens of inventions and designs of smaller components can be integrated into an intelligence of global scale - a Planetary Intelligence network.

-Novel Features of the Patent
+Novel Features of the White Paper

 - A unique approach to creating and managing the global network of AGI systems that comprise PI.
-The applicant describes a "collective intelligence" approach in which intelligent entities collaborate using a common problem-solving framework, including humans, AI agents, and AI systems. - The concept of "spot markets" is applied to acquiring the expertise of human or non-human intelligent entities and the idea of "reputation" for guiding the acquisition and allocation of expert resources.
-This approach is intended to accelerate the progress of PI by facilitating access to the best information and knowledge and allowing PI to monetize its resources. - A sophisticated system for ensuring that AI systems are aligned with human values and that they are safe.
-This system includes a variety of methods for identifying, eliciting, and incorporating human values into the design and training of AI systems, as well as for resolving conflicts between different value systems.
-The system also includes a robust safety framework that incorporates mechanisms for detecting and preventing potential threats to human safety.

-• A method for extending the scope of PI by developing self-extending networks of AGI systems.
-The applicant explains that AI systems naturally expand their intelligence and integrate with other systems and that this tendency can be leveraged to create PI.
+The author describes a "collective intelligence" approach in which intelligent entities collaborate using a common problem-solving framework, including humans, Al agents, and Al systems. - The white paper presents the concept of "spot markets" to acquire the expertise of human or non-human intelligent entities and the idea of "reputation" for guiding the acquisition and allocation of expert resources.
+This approach is intended to accelerate the progress of PI by facilitating access to the best information and knowledge and allowing PI to monetize its resources. - A sophisticated system for ensuring that AI systems are aligned with human values and safe.
+This system includes a variety of methods for identifying, eliciting, and incorporating human values into the design and training of Al systems, as well as for resolving conflicts between different value systems.
+The system also includes a robust safety framework that incorporates mechanisms for detecting and preventing potential threats to human safety. - A method for extending the scope of PI by developing self-extending networks of AGI systems.
+The author explains that AI systems have a natural tendency to expand their intelligence and to integrate with other systems, and that this tendency can be leveraged to create PI.

-Detailed Description of Each Section of the Patent
+Detailed Description of Each Section of the White Paper